angelperezleon/who2f2b/README.md

 1. chmod +x who2f2b.sh # to make it executable
 2. change F2b log location to part actual fail2ban.log containing all BAN instances.
-3. bash who2f2b.sh # to exceute, there is a deley of 5secs for each whois to avoid flood
+3. bash who2f2b.sh # to exceute, there is a delay of 5secs for each whois to avoid flood

 # Thanks